Was this article helpful?

 },

-In the above config, you need to provide the UID of the content type such as "test", "helloworld", and so on).
-Source environment is the environment on which the entries were initially published (in our case it is "production").
-Publish Environment is the new environment on which the edited entries are to be published (in our case it is "production").
-Lastly, provide the locale details (in our case it is "en-us").
+Here, you need to provide the UID of the content type such as "test", "helloworld", and so on).
+Source environment is where the entries were initially published (in our case, it is "production").
+Publish Environment is the new environment on which the edited entries are to be published (in our case, it is "production").
+Lastly, provide the locale details (in our case, it is "en-us").

-After you have provided the details and saved the file, run the following command, staying inside the project directory:
+2. After you provide the details and save the file, run the following command, staying inside the project root directory:

 npm run publish_edits